ant358/text_summariser/README.md

 Run `./src/main.py`

+Tell it which folder the text files are in.

 For running in a Docker container:
 `docker build -t txt_sum_img .`
 `docker run -it  txt_sum_img bash`
+then
-then `python3 main.py`
+ `python3 main.py`

+Still working out the how to work with volumes and docker.